kriiishnaaa/Bridgelabz_2115000547/README.md

 Day11-(07-02-25): Learned basic java concepts about Inheritance.
 Hybrid, Multilevel and Single Inheritance.
 Also performed Multiple Inheritance using Interfaces.

 Day12-(10-02-25): Learned encapsulation, polymorphism, interface and abstract classses.
 Also perform problems using these concepts.

+Day13-(12-02-25):Implemented real life problems using singly, doubly and circular linked lists.

+Day14-(13-02-25):Learned and came up with algorithms to solve problems using HashMap, HashSet, Stacks and Queues, whilst learning about their basic operations.